Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like lepton searches

 Following the Yellow Report on BSM physics at the HL-LHC and High-Energy LHC~\cite{yellow_report_2019}, experimental uncertainties for signal and background yields were taken into consideration.
-Figure~\ref{fig:vll_emutau} shows the expected upper limits on the cross section at the HL-LHC for the production of vector-like electrons, muons, and tau leptons.
-Both the singlet and the doublet scenarios are considered.
-For the doublet model, the VLLs are expected to be excluded at 95\% \CL up to a mass of 1600\GeV (\Pe), 1630\GeV (\PGm), and 1150\GeV (\PGt).
-The singlet VLLs are expected to be excluded up to a mass of 600\GeV (\Pe), 640\GeV (\PGm), and between a mass of 150 and 395\GeV (\PGt).
+Figure~\ref{fig:vll_emutau} shows the expected upper limits on the cross section at the HL-LHC for the production of vector-like leptons coupled to first-, second-, and third-generation SM leptons.
+Both the singlet ($\VLLE_{\textrm{i}}$) and the doublet ($\VLLE_{\textrm{i}}$, $\VLLN_{\textrm{i}}$) scenarios are considered, where $\mathrm{i}$ = 1, 2, 3 denotes VLLs coupled to first-, second-, and third-generation SM leptons, respectively.
+For the doublet model, the VLLs are expected to be excluded at 95\% \CL up to a mass of 1600\GeV ($\VLLE_{1}$, $\VLLN_{1}$), 1630\GeV ($\VLLE_{2}$, $\VLLN_{2}$), and 1150\GeV ($\VLLE_{3}$, $\VLLN_{3}$).
+The singlet VLLs are expected to be excluded up to a mass of 600\GeV ($\VLLE_{1}$), 640\GeV ($\VLLE_{2}$), and between a mass of 150 and 395\GeV ($\VLLE_{3}$).
 The weaker cross section limits obtained for the singlet model follow the same reasons mentioned in Section~\ref{sec:exo21002}.
-These projected sensitivities using model-independent SRs are better by a factor of approximately 2--3 in the upper limit of the cross section compared to the Run-2 results discussed in Section~\ref{sec:exo21002}.
-The Run-2 results used a BDT to enhance sensitivity, whereas the HL-LHC will provide a much larger data set and there will be the opportunity for more advanced ML techniques and optimization.
+These projected sensitivities using model-independent SRs are better by a factor of approximately 2--3 in the upper limit of the cross section compared to the Run 2 results discussed in Section~\ref{sec:exo21002}.
+The Run 2 results used a BDT to enhance sensitivity, whereas the HL-LHC will provide a much larger data set and there will be the opportunity for more advanced ML techniques and optimization.
 Thus the eventual reach in terms of VLL mass is expected to be higher than the projected sensitivities here.